EDUCATION & TRAINING

 A. No – people of varying incomes are foster parents.
 You must, however, have a regular source of income and show you can support your monthly expenses.
 Employment Insurance is not considered a stable income.

-A. If you would like to foster a A. Your home must have at least one spare bedroom and pass an environmental safety assessment.
+A. If you would like to foster, your home must have at least one spare bedroom and pass an environmental safety assessment.
 You will also need to have home insurance.

 A. Yes – you will need a car, driver’s license, and valid car registration and insurance.